lwjohnst86/analyzing-cohorts-course/chapter3.md

 `@instructions`
 - Set CVD as the outcome and subject ID as the random term.
-- Include all other remaining variables as predictors in the formula.
+- Include the remaining variables (listed above) as predictors in the formula.

 `@hint`
 - Model formulas are in the form: `got_cvd ~ predictor1 + predictor2 + (1 | subject_id)`.